1998 belonged to Sachin Tendulkar. He was unstoppable in that year, especially against Australia, be it in tests or ODIs.

 It was a surreal moment when we finally reached the stands and could see the ground.
 I was amazed to witness the big names of Australian cricket in front of my eyes; the likes of Shane Warne, Ricky Ponting, Mark Taylor, Ian Healy, Michael Slater, Paul Reiffel, etc.

 We got a display of some quality batting right at the start.
 Much before Tendulkar, it was Mumbai’s left-handed opener Amit Pagnis who hit Warne around the ground; even hitting against the spin over mid-off.
-Warne’s nightmare on that tour actually stated on that day and it was Pagnis who inaugurated it.
+Warne’s nightmare on that tour actually started on that day and it was Pagnis who inaugurated it.

 This was the first time I came to know that the Indian crowd actually starts celebrating when the home team’s second wicket falls because that’s when Tendulkar comes out to bat.
 So when Pagnis got out after a well-made 50, in came the Master Blaster.